 Save the date!

-ICC events for 2020 include symposia, guest lectures, and readings by researchers, artists, and scholars working at the intersections of climate studies and the creative imagination…
+ICC events include symposia, guest lectures, and readings by activists, artists, researchers and scholars working at the intersections of climate studies and the creative imagination…

-- April 9, 2020 – A lecture by Nicholas Allen (University of Georgia), on “Seamus Heaney Adrift: Poetry, Water, and the Hydroscape”
+- Nicholas Allen (University of Georgia), on “Seamus Heaney Adrift: Poetry, Water, and the Hydroscape”